Why the Daily Mile should not be mandatory for pupils

 What happens to develop skilful movement?

-(I am delighted to see Willand school encouraging perseverence).
+(I am delighted to see Willand school encouraging perseverance).

 Create an intoxicating physical education environment